 Meeting Title: Trust Board

-Date: 27 February 2020 Agenda No 4.1
+Date: 27 February 2020 Ag genda No 4.1

-Report Title: Finance and Investment Committee (Core) repo rt
+Report Title: Finance and Investment Committee (Core) re eport

-Lead Director/ Manager: Ann Beasley, Chairman of the Finance and Investment Committee
+Lead Director/ Ann Beasley, Chairman of the Finance and Inve estment Committee

+Manager:

-Report Author: Ann Beasley, Chairman of the Finance and Investment Committee
+Report Author: Ann Beasley, Chairman of the Finance and Inve estment Committee

 Presented for: Assurance

-Executive The report sets out the key issues discussed and agreed by the
+Executive The report sets out the key issues discussed and d agree d by the

-Summary: Committee at its meeting on the 20th February 2020.
+Summary: Committee at its meeting on the 20th February 2 2020.

 Recommendation: The Board is requested to note the update.

 Supports

-Trust Strategic Objective: Balance the books, invest in our future.
+Trust Strategic

+Objective:

 CQC Theme: Well Led.

-Single Oversight Framework Theme: N/A
+Single Oversight N/A

+Framework Theme:

 Implications

 Risk: N/A

 Legal/Regulatory: N/A

 Resources: N/A

-Previously Considered by: N/A Date e: N/A
+Previously N/A D Date: N/A

+Considered by:

 Appendices: N/A